jillesvangurp/jsonj/README.md

 # Acknowledgements

 1. I’ve been greatly influenced by the classes representing the json primitives in the GSon framework.
 If only they implemented Map and List and weren’t final.
 But lovely framework and would use it again.
-2. I spend quite a bit of time figuring out a way of parsing Json that didn’t involve me generating a lot of source code with javacc, antlr or similar tools.
-Then I stumpled onto json-simple and wrote the parser for JsonJ in under two hours using a custom json-simple content handler.
-It seems to work and json-simple is pretty fast as well.
-I later experimented with a jackson backend that does the same and was not able to make it faster or slower than my original approach.
-Either implementation gets the job done.
-3. This code is very loosely based on work I did at work with several colleagues some years ago.
+2. This code is very loosely based on work I did at work with several colleagues some years ago.
 No code was copy pasted but I definitely took some ideas and improved on them.
 You know who you are.
 Thanks.